 Bench Warrant Returns

-For all defendants arrested for pretrial failure to appear, criminal history information to the Courts to provide expanded information to inform release decision
+For all defendants arrested for pretrial failure to appear, we provide criminal history information to the Courts to provide expanded information to inform release decision.

 Client Support Post-case Disposition